mesalock-linux/mesalink/README.md

 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

 MesaLink is a memory-safe and OpenSSL-compatible TLS library.
-Since 2014, the industry has seen a huge impact and loss due to memory vulnerabilities in TLS stacks; such as the infamous "Heartbleed" bug.
-MesaLink is born with the goal of eradicating memory vulnerabilities in TLS stacks; and it is written in Rust, a programming language that guarantees memory safety.
-This significantly reduces the attack surfaces; which further facilitates auditing and restricting the remaining attack surfaces.
+Since 2014, the industry has seen a huge loss due to memory vulnerabilities in TLS stacks, such as the infamous "Heartbleed" bug.
+MesaLink is created with the goal of eliminating memory vulnerabilities in TLS stacks.
+MesaLink is written in Rust, a programming language that guarantees memory safety.
+This significantly reduces the attack surfaces, which facilitates auditing and restricting the remaining attack surfaces.
 MesaLink is cross-platform and provides OpenSSL-compatible APIs.
 It works seamlessly in desktop, mobile, and IoT devices.
 With the growth of the ecosystem, MesaLink would also be adopted in the server environment in the future.

-To get better functionality along with strong security guarantees, MesaLink follows the following rules-of-thumb for hybrid memory-safe architecture designing proposed by the [Rust SGX SDK](https://github.com/baidu/rust-sgx-sdk) project.
+To get better functionality and strong security guarantees, MesaLink follows three rules-of-thumb for designing a hybrid, memory-safe architecture, as proposed by the [Rust SGX SDK](https://github.com/baidu/rust-sgx-sdk)
+project:

 1. Unsafe components must not taint safe components, especially for public APIs and data structures.